-- Approve the Review Proposal prior to issuing official letters of invitation to members of the Review Panel. - Augment the Review Panel by the appointment of an additional member should it become clear that this step is necessary to ensure a thorough Review of the Department.
+- Approve the Review Proposal prior to issuing official letters of invitation to members of the Review Panel. - Augment the Review Panel by the appointment of an additional member should it become clear that this step is necessary to ensure a thorough review of the unit.